Recruiter-Approved Pastry Chef & Baker Cover Letter Examples for 2026

 Dear [Hiring Manager Name],

-Your customers come back for the same thing every morning: consistent crumb, clean finish, and a pastry case that is stocked on time.
-That is exactly what I want to practice during my training placement with [Company Name] as a pastry chef/baker intern.
+Your customers return every morning for the same reasons: consistent crumb, clean finish, and a pastry case that’s stocked on time.
+That’s exactly what I want to practice during my training placement with [Company Name] as a pastry chef/baker intern.

-I am currently enrolled in [Program Name] at [School Name], and my strongest habit is working from a plan.
-In our production labs, I build a short prep map (weights, proofing windows, bake order, cooling space) so the bench stays calm when three recipes land at once.
-On a recent breakfast run, we produced about [number] items (croissants, brioche buns, cookies) and I kept a rotation note per tray to avoid uneven color across racks.
+I’m currently enrolled in [Program Name] at [School Name], and my strongest habit is working from a plan.
+In our production labs, I build a prep map (weights, proofing windows, bake order, cooling space) so the bench stays calm when three recipes land at once.
+On a recent breakfast run, we produced about [number] items (croissants, brioche buns, cookies), and I kept a rotation note per tray to avoid uneven color across racks.

-A small scene that taught me a lot: our tart shells started softening while we were finishing fillings.
-I stopped staging them in one big batch, chilled the filling in smaller pans, and switched to an assembly rhythm of fill-plate-garnish in short cycles.
-The result was crisp shells through service and fewer remakes.
+One example that taught me a lot: our tart shells started softening while we finished the fillings.
+I stopped staging them all at once, chilled the filling in smaller pans, and switched to an assembly rhythm - fill, plate, garnish - in short cycles.
+The result was crisp shells throughout service and fewer remakes.

-Outside class, I helped a local pop-up bake sale where timing mattered more than decoration.
-I portioned dough the night before, labeled allergen batches, and handled packing so products stayed intact for pickup.
-We sold [number] items and finished with a clean close and zero cross-contact incidents.
+Outside class, I helped with a local pop-up bake sale where timing mattered more than decoration.
+I portioned dough the night before, labeled allergen batches, and packed products so they stayed intact for pickup.
+We sold [number] items and ended with a clean close and no cross-contact incidents.

-I know an internship is not about claiming mastery.
-It is about being useful on day one and learning fast without breaking standards.
-I clean as I go, label everything with time stamps, and ask one clear question before I repeat a task so I do it your way.
+I know an internship isn’t about claiming mastery.
+It’s about being useful on day one and learning fast without breaking standards.
+I clean as I go, label everything with time stamps, and ask one clear question before repeating a task so I do it your way.

-If you are open to it, I would love a short conversation about your morning flow and the station where you need the most help.
-I’m available for a [number]-week placement starting [Month], and I can do an early trial shift to match your pace.
+If you’re open to it, I’d appreciate a short conversation about your morning flow and the station where you need extra help.
+I’m available for a [number]-week placement starting [Month], and I’m happy to do an early trial shift to match your pace.

 Sincerely,